-A researcher in Zamboanga City had recently received a grant worth Five-Hundred Ninety-six Thousand, Eight-Hundred Eighteen Pesos and Fifty centavos (₱596,818.50) to develop studies on the potential health hazards of the different types of microplastics found in the top five (5) most marketed fish in selected wet markets of Zamboanga City.
+A researcher in Zamboanga City had recently received a grant worth Five-Hundred Seventy Thousand, Five-Hundred Sixty Three Pesos and Seventy-Eight centavos (₱570,563.78) to develop studies on the utilization and optimization of calamansi peels.

 The DOST, through its various R&D councils, provides funding for studies in designing, implementing, and managing research projects.